 It was a wild, black night of howling storm, the night in which I was born on the foaming bosom of the broad Atlantic Ocean.
 My father was a sea-captain; my grandfather was a sea-captain; my great-grandfather had been a marine.
 Nobody could tell positively what occupation his father had followed; by my dear mother used to assert that he had been a midshipman, whose grandfather, on the mother's side, had been an admiral in the royal navy.

-I recognised the names of the teenage boys in the book, Jack, Ralph and Peterkin, from The Gorilla Hunters.
-These were the days well before home computers, the internet and Wikipedia, so like another of my favourite childhood literary figures, Sherlock Holmes, I deduced [spoiler alert] the shipwrecked boys were rescued and grew up to be the men who sailed to Africa to shoot game.
+I recognised the teenage boys' names in the book, Jack, Ralph and Peterkin, from The Gorilla Hunters.
+These were the days before home computers, the internet and Wikipedia, so like another of my favourite childhood literary figures, Sherlock Holmes, I deduced [spoiler alert] the shipwrecked boys were rescued.
+And they grew up to be the men who sailed to Africa to shoot game.
 (Good luck for the boys, bad luck for the gorillas!)

 Although I was only a boy (who broke my grandparents' gramophone player), I realised these were a unique pair of books and needed protecting.
 And so I covered them in plastic.
 For some reason, I chose pink for The Coral Island and blue for The Gorilla Hunters.
 Contrasting colours aside, the covering worked, and my 45-year-old book and my father's almost 70-year-old treasure are still in good, if not mint, condition.